microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 echo "http://$(kubectl get ingress store-front -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"
 ```

-Click the link in the terminal and you should be taken to the product page of the AKS pet store, this time using the ingress to access the store-front service!
+Click the link in the terminal and you should be taken to the product page of the AKS pet store, this time using the Ingress to access the store-front service!

 It is also worth mentioning that the App Routing Add-on does a little more than just manage the NGINX Ingress Controller.
 It also provides integration with Azure DNS for automatic DNS registration and management and Azure Key Vault for automatic TLS certificate management.
 Check out the [App Routing Add-on documentation](https://learn.microsoft.com/azure/aks/app-routing?tabs=default%2Cdeploy-app-default) for more information.